ddd-crew/ddd-starter-modelling-process/README.md

 Badly designed architecture and/or boundaries can have a negative impact or even make it impossible to achieve these goals.

-As a starting point, we recommend [The Business Model Canvas](https://www.strategyzer.com/canvas/business-model-canvas) for the business perpective, [User Story Mapping](https://www.jpattonassociates.com/user-story-mapping/) for understanding the user vantage point.
+As a starting point, we recommend [The Business Model Canvas](https://www.strategyzer.com/canvas/business-model-canvas) for the business perspective, [User Story Mapping](https://www.jpattonassociates.com/user-story-mapping/) for understanding the user vantage point.

 ![The Business Model Canvas](resources/business-model-canvas.png)